Reviews You Can Rely On

 No in-frame storage

-The Yeti SB 140 is a top-notch mid-travel trail bike that sets itself apart with a rear end that feels precise and efficient.
-This 140mm 29er delivers exceptional ride quality and performance beyond what its geometry table might suggest.
-Whether tackling steep climbs, fast-rolling flow trails, high alpine epics, or hitting the jump line, the Yeti has you covered.
-It offers excellent climbing traction and near-ideal positioning with its long 440mm chainstays that keep the rear wheel planted through technical terrain and rough climbs.
-When you point the 65-degree front end downhill, the Yeti is equally impressive, maintaining excellent small bump sensitivity throughout its travel.
-Testers remarked on how well-balanced the Yeti feels and how precisely it tracks.
+The Yeti SB 140 is a top-notch mid-travel trail bike that feels precise and efficient.
+This 140mm 29er delivers exceptional ride quality and performance that isn't totally explained by its geometry.
+Whether tackling steep climbs, fast-rolling flow trails, high alpine epics, or hitting the jump line, the SB140 is up for it.
+With excellent climbing traction and near-ideal positioning, its long 440mm chainstays keep the rear wheel planted through technical terrain and rough climbs.
+The Yeti is equally impressive when you point the 65-degree front end downhill, maintaining excellent small bump sensitivity throughout its travel.
+The headtube angle isn't extreme, giving the bike a spry, agile feel.
+“I loved how well-balanced the Yeti felt and how precisely it tracked,” remarked tester Joshua Hutchens.
 The SB140 inspires confidence in all but the steepest terrain where its speed limit feels within reach.
 While still a shredder, this bike feels more refined, like off-roading a Range Rover.

 Read more: Yeti SB140 LR T2 TURQ review